gyadesa/GifTastic/README.md

 # GifTastic
-GIPHY API to make a dynamic web page that populates with gifs. call the GIPHY API and use JavaScript and jQuery to change the HTML
+An api based dynamic web-page that pulls in gifs based on any Soccer players name you select.
+Click each image to see the gif and click again to stop.
+Add a new soccer player to the list and see all their gifs.
+Built using the GIPHY api, Materialize framework, jQuery and Javascript.